 • Infections –

-Several bacterial and viral infections, especially those that attack the olfactory (sense of smell) and the sensory system can result in causing a permanent sweet taste in mouth.
+Several bacterial and viral infections, especially those that attack the olfactory (sense of smell) and sensory systems, can result in a permanent sweet taste in mouth.

 Hypothyroidism vs Hyperthyroidism